solana-foundation/developer-content/content/guides/advanced/testing-with-jest-and-bankrun.md

 In this part we will learn how to migrate from [Mocha](https://mochajs.org/) to [Jest](https://jestjs.io/).
 Jest is another Javascript testing framework similar to Mocha.
-It has already and integrated test runner so you don't need to use Chai anymore.
+It already has an integrated test runner so you don't need to use Chai anymore.

 First you need to install Jest: